KristineCabanela/banking/README.md

 My goal is to identify characteristics for marketing analysis for individuals in banking clients.

 # Project Goals
-The goals for this project are to answer initial questions.
+The goals for this project are to answer initial questions, and analyze the characteristics for banking clientele for marketing purposes.

 ### Initial Questions